Arvidsson, Danault power Kings past Golden Knights, 4-2 - WHIZ News

 LOS ANGELES (AP) — Phillip Danault and Viktor Arvidsson each had a goal and two assists, Pheonix Copley made 21 saves to win his fifth straight start and the Los Angeles Kings beat the Vegas Golden Knights 4-2 on Tuesday night.

+“It was a good 60 (minutes) for us,” said forward Iafallo, who had a goal and an assist.
+“We kept it simple and had a lot of good plays, so just got to keep doing that.”

-Alex Iafallo had a goal and an assist and Gabriel Vilardi also scored to help the Kings improve to 5-01 in their past six games.
+Gabriel Vilardi also scored to help the Kings improve to 5-0-1 in their past six games.

 Michael Amadio scored for the third straight game for Vegas, Brayden McNabb had a goal, and the Golden Knights started a Southern California back-to-back with their first loss in three games.
 Logan Thompson allowed three goals on 24 shots.